BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 As for some experts, wireless microphones can affect the quality of your sound and voice, especially when playing live.
 There are wireless systems that sound great with a 2nd tenor singer but don’t sound great with a soprano singer.
 With this in mind, it is best to test a mic first with your voice and instrument before paying for it.

-Microphones play an essential role when you are recording or singing live.
+Condenser microphone play an essential role when you are recording or singing live.
 The quality of your voice that your audience will catch depends on the quality of your mic.
-A great mic with great quality will cost you more, yet its effect on your performance would definitely give you a great advantage.
+A great mic with great quality sound will cost you more, yet its effect on your performance would definitely give you a great advantage.

 4) Mic Stands